-- 1. It gives meaning and purpose to the teaching-learning process. - 2.
-It keeps the teacher and the learners on the track as the syllabus is prescribed in it. - 3.
-It avoids unnecessary repetition and learning. - 4.
-It facilities learning. - 5.
-It serves as a memory aid for the learners. - 6.
-It reinforces what the learners have already learnt. - 7.
-It prepares the ground for writing. - 8.
-It supplements learner's language experience. - 9.
-It serves as a guide to the teacher.
+- It gives meaning and purpose to the teaching-learning process. - It keeps the teacher and the learners focused as it is based on the prescribed syllabus. - It avoids unnecessary repetition and learning. - It facilitates learning. - It serves as a memory aid for the learners. - It reinforces what the learners have already learnt. - It prepares the ground for writing. - It supplements learner's language experience. - It serves as a guide to the teacher.

-Activity 1

-What is the Use of Textbook?
+What is the use of textbook?

 What happens if we do not have a textbook for teaching the English language?